-The optimal Drive begins with a quick vertical speed of blade placement at the Catch.
-Only after this takes place, and the blades move out from the boat slightly, can force be effectively be applied.
-Of course, all this happens very quickly while the boat continues to move at its minimum velocity that it will see during the stroke cycle.
+An optimal Drive begins with a quick vertical speed of blade placement at the Catch.
+Only after this takes place, and the oar blade begins to move out from the boat due to the residual velocity of the boat, can force be effectively be applied.
+Of course, all this happens very quickly while the boat continues to move at the minimum velocity that it will see during the stroke cycle.
 (Click to enlarge the Following Data Screens for a graphical representation of this)

 We will tackle the Drive phase by breaking it down into a variety of different areas of concern and examine each separately.